Graylog2/documentation/pages/installation.rst

   Starting elasticsearch with the following command:
       [...]
-  Starting graylog2 server with the following command:
+  Starting graylog server with the following command:
       [...]
-  Starting graylog2 web interface with the following command:
+  Starting graylog web interface with the following command:
       [...]

   Terminating this process will stop Graylog as well.
 To run the processes manually, please refer to the output above.